vinalvin19/android-apps/README.md

 # android-apps

 Some of my simple android apps.
-Hope it helps anyone who start to learn android programming.
+Hope it helps everyone who start to learn android programming.